Why Sortition

 But definitely because you rightly assume that unless you’re a wealthy, well known person that can raise a lot of money, the experience would most likely be an expensive, confrontational, potentially embarrassing, massive waste of your time.

-Well what if we publicly funded elections?
+“What if we COMPLETELY publicly funded elections?”

 Unless we’re also willing to pay for candidates’ living expenses and dependent care, workers and caregivers still wouldn’t be able to run.